a-sit-plus/gradle-conventions-plugin/README.md

 }
 ```

+**Be sure to add the conventions plugin last!**

 ### Usage with other Kotlin Plugins

-Although adding this plugin to the root project completely removes the need to manage Kotlin plugin versions, it does
+Although adding this plugin to the root project completely removes the need to manage Kotlin plugin versions in the modules, it does
 come with a caveat:
-Only the following Grade plugins are directly supported with implicit versions:
+Only the following Gradle plugins are directly supported with implicit versions:

 * Kotlin
     * multiplatform